QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.md

 ~~~

 This line means:
-- FROM: Any VM
+- FROM: Any qube
 - TO: A disposable based on `<ONLINE_DISPOSABLE_TEMPLATE>`
 - WHAT: Allow sending an "Open URL" request

-In other words, any VM will be allowed to create a new disposable based on `<ONLINE_DISPOSABLE_TEMPLATE>` and open a URL inside of that disposable.
+In other words, any qube will be allowed to create a new disposable based on `<ONLINE_DISPOSABLE_TEMPLATE>` and open a URL inside of that disposable.

 More information about RPC policies for disposables can be found [here](/doc/qrexec/#qubes-rpc-administration).